johnrwatson/si-assessment-ie3/README.md

    - [ ] Automatic validation environment for development branches
            - Unfortunately didn't get time to get around to this, but I would have loved on PR creation for a development environment of the stack to be spun up to validate it.
 This has proved invaluable in the past for some of the projects I have worked on where development velocity is of highest criticality.
    - [X] Development environment establishment with Artifact metadata validation
-           - Added a Google Kubernetes Autopilot cluster with a basic kubernetes manifest to dep
+           - Added a Google Kubernetes Autopilot cluster with a basic kubernetes manifest to deploy into the development environment

 ## Other Considerations
 1. If the cluster or the kubernetes service is deleted the service IP built into the application will rotate, which will need a git update within the app before it will function as expected for the callout to the backend.
 This could be significantly improved so an artifact rebuild is not required.
 2. If forking the repository you will need to add both a PA_TOKEN but also a valid key for my personal GCP project in the form of the GOOGLE_CREDENTIALS variable.
 I've added all the reviewers as contributors so they can cut a branch + just work it through within my repository.
 If the PA_TOKEN variable is missing the semantic versioning will not function.
 Without the GOOGLE_CREDENTIALS the pipeline will be unable to push into GCR or deploy into the GKE cluster.
+3. On the enterprise version of the CI system for Github it won't queue builds like it does on my free account, this will speed up the build if queueing is occuring.
+4. It's critical that CI pipeline files are as clean as possible to make them easy to maintain.
+A lot of the "shell" within the CI files I would like to refactor out into centralised functions to make them as re-usable and clean as possible across multiple projects.